-The iShares® MSCI Emerging Markets ETF is an exchange-traded fund of iShares, Inc., which is a registered investment company that consists of numerous separate investment portfolios.
-The iShares® MSCI Emerging Markets ETF seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the MSCI Emerging Markets Index.
+The iShares[®] MSCI Emerging Markets ETF is an exchange-traded fund of iShares, Inc., which is a registered investment company that consists of numerous separate investment portfolios.
+The iShares[®] MSCI Emerging Markets ETF seeks to track the investment results of an index composed of large- and mid-capitalization emerging market equities, which is currently the MSCI Emerging Markets Index.
 The MSCI Emerging Markets Index is a free-float adjusted average of the U.S. dollar values of all of the equity securities constituting the MSCI indices for selected emerging markets countries.
-On July 1, 2013, the name of the iShares® MSCI Emerging Markets ETF was changed from the iShares® MSCI Emerging Markets Index Fund to the current name.
-For additional information about the iShares® MSCI Emerging Markets ETF, see "Fund Descriptions - The iShares® MSCI Emerging Markets Index Fund" on page US-122 of the accompanying underlying supplement no. 1-I.
+For additional information about the iShares[®] MSCI Emerging Markets ETF, see "Fund Descriptions - The iShares[®] MSCI Emerging Markets ETF" on page US-129 of the accompanying underlying supplement no. 1a-I.